jjrom/resto/README.md

             Require all granted
         </Directory>

-**Check "RewriteBase" value within $RESTO_TARGET/.htaccess**

-Edit this value so it matches your alias name.
-If you use the same alias as in 2. (i.e. '/resto/') there is no need to edit $RESTO_TARGET/.htaccess file

 **Configure apache to support https (optional)**

 resto can be accessed either in http or https.
 For security reason, https is prefered when